eScore enables homeowners to follow a clear path to make their home a 10 – its most energy efficient.

-- Or participant uses the eScore portal www.2escore.com to find a contractor through the Quality Contractor Network (QCN) to perform energy improvements already identified.
+- Use the eScore portal (www.2escore.com) to find contractors through the Quality Contractor Network (QCN) to perform energy improvements already identified.

-QCN member performs the recommended qualified energy efficiency improvement(s), applying instant rebate(s) on their invoice.
+- QCN member performs the recommended qualified energy efficiency improvement(s).

 -eScorecard that ranks the home from 1-10 (10 being the most efficient)

 - Repeat the process as you are ready to make additional energy improvements to boost your home’s energy efficiency and comfort level.

 - Home must be an existing single family home served by MLGW.

 - Home must have had permanent electric service for a minimum of one year.

 - Home must have its own electricity meter.

 - For rental properties, landlord and tenant must sign the Participation Agreement in order for a tenant to participate.